 We use metrics in assessing the performance of our business and to make informed decisions regarding the allocation of resources.
 We disclose metrics to enable investors to evaluate progress against our ambitions, provide transparency into performance trends, and reflect the continued evolution of our products and services.
 Our commercial and other business metrics are fundamentally connected based on how customers use our products and services.
 The metrics are disclosed in the MD&A or the Notes to Financial Statements (Part II, Item 8 of this Form 10-K).
-Financial metrics are calculated based on GAAP results and growth comparisons relate to the corresponding period of last fiscal year.
+Financial metrics are calculated based on financial results prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), and growth comparisons relate to the corresponding period of last fiscal year.